iterative/dvc.org/content/blog/2022-04-27-terraform-provider.md

 Once you configure infrastructure and a script that executes your training pipeline in a Terraform configuration file, you can bring that pipeline anywhere you want.
 You can use such a config for ad-hoc training at any stage of your prototyping process or use it as a job in your preferred CI/CD tool.
-It will also store your infrastructure configuration files in a version control system together with the rest of your project for easier control.
+You can also store your infrastructure configuration files in a version control system together with the rest of your project for easier control.